-- ►What does Druva offer regarding business continuity?
+- ►What does Druva offer for business continuity?

 ►How is disaster recovery different from a regular backup?

 ►How do I deploy Phoenix DRaaS?

 After you buy a license, you must deploy Phoenix AWS Proxy.
 For more information, see Set up Phoenix AWS proxy.

 ►What is the expected RTO of Phoenix DRaaS?